Akshtheavenger/git-learnings-InDetail-From_Youtube/Readme.md

 2.We need to have a Github account
 3.Github account setup in IntelliJ

-Testing git pull by adding this statement by clicking on the edit icon
+Testing git fetch and merge by adding this statement by clicking on the edit icon

+Now, editing this file to check git pull operation